szli6792/CSCI-3308-Team-3/README.md

 ## Vision Statement:

+* Connecting local farmers with their community.
+* Fresher and tastier food for everybody.
-Connecting farmers with people.
-Better food to every table.
-Sourcing and deindustrializing the mainstream food market.
-More samples for consumers.
-Decrease the barriers to entry for quality foods.
+* Sourcing and deindustrializing the mainstream food market.
+* More free product sampling and better value for consumers.
+* Decrease the barriers to entry for quality food products.

 ## Motivations: